 It is one of the oldest Middle Eastern aspects of the great Goddess, dating to the Neolithic and Bronze Ages.
 Tammuz also is identified as her son/consort as he is with Ishtar.
-According to legend Astarte descended to earth as a fiery star, landing near Byblos in a lake at Alphaca, the site where the original Tammuz is said to have died.
+According to legend Astarte descended to earth as a fiery star, landing near Byblos in a lake at Alphaca.
+This is the site where the original Tammuz is said to have died.